seemantabiswas/MyMindApp/README.md

 >  `return true ` from  ` BuildConfig.loadFromLocalJson `

-Lastly,  the desired functionality was never given to me so I tried to make it as interactive as possible within the design scope.
+Singleton for ` CategoryServices`  is used as there is no API support for ` Follow ` and ` Unfollow`  a category Lastly,  the desired functionality was never given to me so I tried to make it as interactive as possible within the design scope.